-The amount you allocate for your exhibition budget will depend on your priorities and the size of your business – sit down with your finance department and work out what a realistic figure is.
+The amount you allocate for your exhibition organisation budget will depend on your priorities and the size of your business.

-The biggest venues in the UK will generally charge around £300 per square meter for an exhibition space, but smaller events will charge much less.
-But wherever you decide to exhibit, you are unlikely to get a good ROI if you don’t invest in your exhibition stand – there is no point in blowing all you budget on a prime space at a major exhibition event only to stand there with some cheap and unprofessional looking pop up stand.
+The biggest venues in the UK will generally charge £300 to £350 per square metre for an exhibition space, but smaller events will charge much less.
+But wherever you decide to exhibit, you are unlikely to get a good ROI if you don’t invest in your exhibition stand – there is no point in blowing your whole budget on a prime space at a major exhibition event only to spoil it with a basic and unprofessional-looking pop-up stand.

-When you set your budget, plan for how much business you intend to create.
+When you set your budget, plan for how much business you hope to generate.
 Even if your goal is brand awareness, lay out your targets – such as amount of stand visitors you need to get, and the amount of promotional material you intend to distribute.

-Now you have set your objectives and budget, compile a list of all the potential exhibition shows you feel would meet your aims and are within your financial range.
+Now you have set your exhibition organisation objectives and budget, compile a list of all the potential exhibition events that will meet your aims and budget.

 Once you have your list, you should make a shortlist of the events that are best suited to your brand and customers.
-Find out which exhibition shows the consumer demographics you want to target are attending.
-All event organisers will be happy to provide potential exhibitors with attendee numbers and audience profiles.
+Find out which exhibitions the consumer demographics you want to target are attending.
+All exhibition organisers will be happy to provide potential exhibitors with attendee numbers and audience profiles.

-We’d also highly recommend visiting any show you are serious about exhibiting at in advance – this will also give you ample opportunity to speak to other exhibitors to find out how successful their experience has been.
+If possible, visit the event before exhibiting – this will also give you the opportunity to speak to other exhibitors to find out how successful their experience has been.

 Although you don’t need to have a perfect exhibition design at this stage, you should have some idea about the features you will need for your exhibition stand, such as a reception counter, TV screens, meeting area, interactive showcases etc. Once you know your stand requirements, you’ll be in a better position to choose your exhibition space.

-Just remember to make your marketing all about your customers and why they should spend time visiting your stand – you’d be surprised how many exhibitors forget this vital step.
+Just remember to make your marketing all about your customers and why they should spend time visiting your stand.

 How are you going to attract attendees and how are they going to interact with your stand?
 What are your graphics going to look like?
-You want to make sure your exhibition “stands out” from the crowd.
+You want to stand out from the crowd.
 Think about the design features you want as this will help you choose an exhibition company that meets these requirements.

 At Quadrant2Design, we can help you find the right design for you stand.
 Just get in touch for your FREE 3D visual.
 What is more, our team will patiently go through the whole process a number of times until you have the perfect eye-catching stand design that meets your needs.
 And the great news is there is no cost or obligation on your part.